 An independent data mart can be created without using the central data warehouse.
 It is mostly recommended for smaller units or groups within an organization.
-As the name suggests, this kind of data mart is neither related to the enterprise data warehouse nor to any other data mart.
-It inputs data separately and the analyses are also executed independently.
+As the name suggests, this kind of data mart is neither related to the enterprise data warehouse nor any other data mart.
+It inputs data separately, and the analyses are also executed independently.

 As more and more independent data marts are constructed, the data redundancy also increases across the organization.
 This is because every independent data mart needs its own, usually a duplicate copy of the comprehensive business information.
 As these data marts directly access files and/or tables of the operational system, they considerably limit the scalability of the decision support systems (DSS).

 As the name indicates, a hybrid data mart is a mixture of dependent and independent data marts.
-It’s suitable for businesses that have multiple databases and need quick turnaround.
+It’s suitable for businesses that have multiple databases and need a quick turnaround.
 A hybrid data mart needs slight data cleaning, supports huge storage structures, and is flexible as it combines the benefits of both dependent and independent data marts.

-The last step involves managing the data mart which includes:
+The last step involves managing the data mart, which includes: